go to comments home page

 1. Those who abort by setting their will against God, often as a result of offenses.
 It is the condition of the will that we are talking about, not the condition of the heart.
 God is the only one who knows the condition of a person’s will, but it usually manifests itself in the undoing of Romans 10:9, when a person confesses with his mouth that Jesus is not Lord and doesn’t believe in his heart that God raised Jesus from the dead.
 Hebrews 10:29 may apply here.

 2. The other way also involves the will.
 It involves those who have set their will in line with the God they want rather than the God who is.
 These are the ones that Jesus has to tell them at judgement time to depart for He never knew them.
 To set your will in a God of your own choosing is the same as setting your will against the true God.

 No one has to worry about their salvation if they want God’s will, as Jesus said in the garden: “…not my will but yours be done.”
-After your will has been tested, which is more for your benefit than God’s, you’ll reach a point when you know you would never turn back, no matter what else you had to go through.
+And as long as your will is set on doing God's will, all the promises in the Bible for you are in play.
+After your will has been tested, you’ll reach a point when you know you would never turn back, no matter what else you had to go through.

 But is it possible that we will have total free will in Heaven?